 The world of technology is changing exponentially around us, and more of us are participating in this evolution than ever before.
-I am referring to the growth of Internet Of Things (IOT) in our everyday lives.
-IOT is defined as a network of physical objects and devices that are embedded with electronics, sensors and network connectivity which enables these objects to collect and or exchange data.
+Our personal and business devices such as phones, watches and vehicles are constantly feeding information and data to ever growing networks.
+The growth of the Internet Of Things in our everyday lives, or “IOT” is defined as a network of physical objects and devices that are embedded with electronics, sensors and network connectivity which enables these objects to collect and or exchange data.

-Carrier dense data centers, like RACK59, are poised to offer valuable colocation space for IOT developers.
-The servers, storage and software applications required to manage these devices have increased the need for EON data centers who can offer access to affordable bandwidth necessary to run these connected devices.
+Carrier-dense data centers, like RACK59, can offer valuable infrastructure and connectivity for IOT developers.
+The servers, storage and software applications required to manage these remote devices have increased the need for EON data centers who can offer access to affordable and plentiful bandwidth options vitally necessary to operate these connected devices.

-If your company or organization is developing applications, sensors or environments to manage IOT devices, drop us a call and schedule a tour to see how RACK59 colocation solutions can help support your IOT project.
+If your company or organization is developing applications, sensors or environments to manage IoT devices, drop us a call and schedule a tour to see how a RACK59 colocation solution can help support your IoT project.